woon5118/totara_ub/readme.md

    up a dedicated user for Totara to use.

 2. Create a directory in which Totara will store files.
-   User files, cache files, and temporary files fill be stored in this directory.
+   User files, cache files, and temporary files will be stored in this directory.
 If you are horizontally scaling your web architecture then it is important to note that this directory MUST be shared between all nodes.
    The data directory must be writable by the web server user.
    The data directory must not be web accessible.